thinktomorrow/package-docs/src/chief/installation.md

 ### 1. Migrations

-Run the migrate artisan command.
+After setting you database credentials run the migrate artisan command.
 This will automatically run the chief migrations as well.
 ```php
 php artisan migrate
 ```